-Take a train into the magical subterranean world
+Take a train to the magical underground world

-A legendary tourist train takes you to the underground network of karst tunnels, galleries, and halls.
-Postojna Cave is the only karst cave with a cave railway.
-For 140 years it has been taking visitors to see stalactites and stalagmites and other features created by water.
-During an hour and a half long guided tour, you learn about all of the most important karst features, you see the largest, 5-metre-high stalagmite known as Brilliant, you visit the oldest underground post office in the world and the most famous underground animal – the human fish (proteus).
+Postojna Cave is the only karst cave with a railway, which was built more than 140 years ago.
+The unique tourist train will take you to the underground network of karst corridors, galleries and halls.
+During an hour-and-a-half-long guided tour, you will learn about all of the most important karst features: the largest, 16-metre-high stalagmite known as the Skyscraper, the crystal white symbol of Postojna Cave – the Brilliant, the oldest underground post office in the world and the most famous underground animal – the olm or the human fish.